Wine Grape Cheat Sheets: Sangiovese

 Wine Grape Cheat Sheets: Malbec

-The Soundbyte: One of Malbec’s earliest claims to fame is the spot it holds as one of the grape varieties approved for making red wines in the Bordeaux region of France.
-It seems that Malbec was fairly widely planted in Bordeaux before a “particularly harsh winter” in 1956 wiped out a good majority of the vines, never to be re-planted.
+The Soundbyte: One of Malbec’s earliest claims to fame is the spot it holds as one of the classic grape varieties approved for making red wines in the Bordeaux region of France.
+Malbec was fairly widely planted in Bordeaux before a particularly harsh winter in 1956 wiped out a good majority of the vines, moat of which were never to be re-planted.
 Nevertheless, Malbec is still used in Bordeaux, albeit in small amounts.
-Malbec can bring spiciness, very deep color, ample tannin, and a particular plum-like flavor to blended wines.
-More recently, Malbec has found a new home and a new home in the high-altitude red wines of Argentina.
+Malbec can bring spiciness, deep color, ample tannin, and a particular plum-like flavor to blended red wines.
+These days, Malbec is best-known as the superstar of the high-altitude red wines of Argentina.
 The best Malbecs can be described as mouth-filling, fruity, and sumptuous.
-Worldwide, Malbec is planted in small amounts, but its popularity and acres planted is on the rise.
+Worldwide, Malbec is planted in small amounts, but its popularity and acreage is on the rise.

 Typical Attributes of a Malbec-based Wine:

 • Medium to full-bodied.
-Malbec-based wines are known for having a high level of dissolved solids, known in the wine world as “extract.”
+Malbec-based reds are known for having medium-to-high tannin and (often) a high level of dissolved solids (extract).

-• The tannins tend to be medium-to-full; when young, the tannins are sometimes described as tight or tightly-wound.
-Wines from warmer regions, or those made using certain wine making techniques (such as PFM) can have tannins that are described as plush or ripe.
+• The tannins can be a conundrum.
+In younger wines (or those made from less-ripe grapes), the tannins are sometimes described as tight or tightly-wound.
+Wines from warmer regions or riper grapes—as well as those made using certain wine making techniques (such as PFM)—can have tannins that are described as plush or ripe.

-• Malbec tends to make earthy, “rustic” style wines.
+• Malbec tends to make earthy, rustic wines.

-• Malbec-based wines tend to be very deep red or purple, almost inky, in color.
+• Malbec-based wines tend to be very deep red or purple—opaque or almost inky—in color.

 • Malbec also makes a delightful rosé wine and…I’m beginning to see some late harvest/sweet wines made using Malbec.